Whofelisberto/cartao-nubank-animado/README.md

 # Cartão Animado do Nubank

-## Sobre
+## About:

-### - O Projeto é uma animação do cartão da nubank , feito com html, css e jquery.
+### - The Project is an animation of the nubank card, made with html, css and jquery.